ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.2.md

 With Search Engine Optimization (SEO) tool, you can optimize your website or online store for both visitors and search engines.
 The implementation of SEO brings in more organic traffic and improves your website visibility in SERPs.
 This is a core feature od Digital Experience Platform.
-SEO bundle provides meta tags and meta title with description which help to control search result's appearance of your website on the search engine pages.
+SEO bundle provides meta tags and meta titles with a description which helps to control search result's appearance of your website on the search engine pages.
-Now you can share you content on the social networks using OpenGraph and Twitter cards.
+Now you can share your content on the social networks using OpenGraph and Twitter cards.

 ### Easy configuration of SEO and Taxonomy fields

-Now SEO and Taxonomy fields are displayed in the an anchor menu as menu item and have a dynamic enabled-disabled toggle.
+Now, SEO and Taxonomy fields are displayed in an anchor menu as a menu items and have a dynamic enabled-disabled toggle.

 ### Separate product edition directories